enkunove/job-organizer/README.md

 # handwritten readme!!
-#if something is not working i can share a docker image of the devenv
+if something is not working i can share a docker image of the devenv. because everything is working

 ## my development env:
 - Flutter 3.32.5